Monday, December 1, 2008

 To Be the Being is the realization of the Unity in its irreducible absolute act of Being.

-When, within a Platonic position, one states that the Beauty, the Good or the Truth ARE, one is stating that the Beauty, the Good, or the Truth are in themselves as such: Beauty, Good and Truth.
+When, within a Platonic position, one states that the Beautiful, the Good or the Truth ARE, one is stating that the Beautiful, the Good, or the Truth are in themselves as such: Beautiful, Good and Truth.

-This in itself means a pure functionality of the Being, as condition of itself, depurated of any constitutive relational element, but that, because of that, it can, itself, constitute itself necessarily as condition of possibility of the existence of the entities in the relative rotative relational positions of the multiple and divergent modes of the being there (dasein).
+This in itself is a non-reflexive state of the Being, as condition of itself, without any constitutive relational element, that is, without reflexivity, but that, because of that, it can, itself, constitute itself as condition of possibility of the existence of the entities in the rotative relational positions of the different and diverse modes of the being-there (dasein), being there with the others (mitsein).

 Wednesday, November 5, 2008